MrCoolAndroid/Xbox-Rich-Presence-Discord/README.md

 And many people on Discord!

+If you´re not seeing any image playing your game, please contact me on Discord *MrCoolAndroid#0003* and i will add an image to your game!

 *Note: Not all games haves an image as Discord only can storage up to 350 images, i will be updating the database with more images*